algorandfoundation/docs/docs/get-started/algokit.md

 This command will launch your default web browser and load the Dappflow web application.

+!!! info
-**Note:** If you are using Safari, then it won't work against LocalNet and you will need to open it in a different browser.
+   If you are using Safari, then it won't work against LocalNet and you will need to open it in a different browser.

 <center>
 ![AlgoKit Dappflow](/docs/imgs/dappflow1.png){: style="width:700px" align=center }